 Example (iii).
 Web Corp, a corporation that is based outside [state], provides Internet content to viewers in [state] and other states.
 Web Corp sells advertising space to business customers pursuant to which the customers' advertisements will appear in connection with Web Corp's Internet content.
 Web Corp receives a fee for running the advertisements that is determined by reference to the number of times the advertisement is viewed or clicked upon by the viewers of its website.
 The receipts from Web Corp's sale of advertising space to its business customers are assigned to [state] to the extent that the viewers of the Internet content are in [state], as measured by viewings or clicks.
 See Reg.
 IV.17.(d).(3)(B)3.a.
 If Web Corp is unable to determine the actual location of its viewers, and lacks sufficient information regarding the location of its viewers to reasonably approximate the location, Web Corp must approximate the amount of its [state] receipts by multiplying the amount of receipts from sales of advertising by a percentage that reflects the [state] population in the specific geographic area in which the content containing the advertising is delivered relative to the total population in that area.
 See Reg.
 IV.17.(d).(3)(B)3.c.
-In any case in which Web Corp's receipts would be assigned to a state in which Web Corp is not taxable, those receipts must be excluded from the denominator of Web Corp's receipts factor.
+In any case in which Web Corp's receipts must be excluded from the denominator of Web Corp's receipts factor.
 See Article IV.17.(c). and Reg.
 IV.17.(a).(6)(D).